-There are a number of definitions.
-For staff, students and parents to understand what bullying is the definitions used here are the basic ones free of jargon.
+There are several definitions.
+For staff, students and parents to understand what bullying the definitions is used here are the basic ones free of jargon.

-- A person is bullied when he or she is exposed, regularly and over time, to negative actions on the part of one or more persons. - Bullying is the wilful conscious desire to hurt, threaten or frighten someone.
+A person is bullied when he or she is exposed, regularly and over time, to negative actions on the part of one or more persons.

+Bullying is the wilful conscious desire to hurt, threaten or frighten someone.
 Bullying can be physical and/or verbal in nature and can happen online.
 Physical assault to varying degrees of severity is distressing but verbal abuse is also painful.
 Other forms of bullying include rude gestures, intimidation and extortion, or other behaviours which cause anxiety or distress.